coriography/MindSet/README.md

 ## Roadmap :blue_car:

-Updates coming soon:
+Up next:

 1. Set up a database to store the affirmations
-2. Refactor data fetch as post method
+2. Refactor data fetch as get method
 3. Add post, update, and delete methods for the data
 4. Build an interface to handle data input